geoparser/FuzzyGeoMatch/ReadMe.txt

-This is the fuzzy geo pair matching algorithm, using Machine Learning to classify candidate pairs as match or non-match.
+This is the fuzzy pair matching algorithm, using Machine Learning to classify candidate pairs as match or non-match.
-This method is compared with edit distance method.
+Our SVM method can be compared to the edit distance method.
+This tool could be generalized easily for different input file.
+Now the input file format is {location phrase, lat/long) and the output file tells whether the input is match with the gazetteer.

 The details are described in our paper:

-Automatic gazetteer enrichment with user-geocoded data Gautam Ganesh, Judith Gelernter, Hamsini Krishnakumar, Anna University, Wei Zhang GeoCrowd '13
+Automatic gazetteer enrichment with user-geocoded data.
+Judith Gelernter, Gautam Ganesh, Hamsini Krishnakumar, Wei Zhang.
+GeoCrowd '13

-Before running the matching algorithm, please build the gazzeteer index first.
-The method for building that is described in the read me file in Geolocator.
+Before running the matching algorithm, please build the gazetteer index first.
+The method for building that is described in the ReadMe file in Geolocator.

 The dependencies used are: